 MAKING HAY THE NONPROFIT WAY

 The words nonprofit and law firm don’t usually go together.
 But Salt Lake City attorneys Shantelle Argyle and A. Daniel Spencer saw no reason why they shouldn’t.
-“One thing people don’t understand about nonprofits is that they’re ubiquitous,” says Spencer, who along with Argyle started Open Legal Services last October.
+“One thing people don’t understand about nonprofits is that they’re ubiquitous,” says Spencer, who along with Argyle started Open Legal Services in the fall of 2013.
 “We don’t know why people don’t typically think of nonprofit and law going together.
 Is it because of tradition or lack of understanding?
 Who knows?”

 Argyle, 34, and Spencer, 33, met as students at the University of Utah’s S.J.
 Quinney School of Law.
 When they graduated in 2013, the job market was still below pre-recession levels, and competition for public sector jobs in Salt Lake City was tough.

 “Dan was a former financial planner, and it was his idea to set up the firm as a nonprofit,” says Argyle.
 “It’s been done in medicine and finance, so we decided to try it for law.”

 The advantages of nonprofit status for lawyers are numerous, as can be seen on the Open Legal Services website.
 They are eligible for the federal Public Service Loan Forgiveness Program, they pay less in taxes, they can solicit donations and recruit volunteers, and they can receive referrals from courts and other nonprofits that might not be allowed for for-profit firms.

 Open Legal Services does not offer free legal services.
 Instead, the firm keeps its hourly rates low: A single parent with one child and an income of $24,000 per year would qualify for an hourly rate of $65, while a family of four bringing in $47,500 annually could pay as little as $95 an hour.